voiceflow/rcjs-examples/hamburger-order-react/README.md

-# Getting Started with Create React App
+# Hamburger Order React Sample

+## Running the Sample

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can run the project using `yarn start
+You can run the project using `yarn start`

 ## Explanation